8 ways video and animation can help your business

 3. “There’s so many of us.”

 X-Men: Days of future past.

 (S)earch (E)ngine (O)ptimization is integral for business owners trying to reach the optimum number of potential customers online.
 Business websites are all fighting to get that top spot in Google searches.
-Moovly says that embedding a video in your website can increase the likelihood of a page one listing on Google by 53 times!
+Brightcove says video can drive a 157% increase in organic traffic.
 And as Google now owns Youtube, you can see how this might impact your listing.
 Youtube is now the second largest search engine on the web, so by creating video not only can you increase the chances of being found by Google, but you can take advantage of the huge customer base on Youtube and upload your videos there too with little additional work.

 4. “Show me the money.”